-Building on over \$8.8 million of prior non-dilutive funding from the NIH for preclinical and Phase 1 clinical development of AV-101, in February 2015, we entered a Cooperative Research and Development Agreement (CRADA) with the U.S. National Institute of Mental Health (NIMH).
+Building on over \$8.8 million of prior non-dilutive funding from the NIH for preclinical and Phase 1 clinical development of AV-101, in February 2015, we entered a Cooperative Research and Development Agreement ("CRADA") with the NIMH.
 Under the CRADA, we will collaborate with Dr. Carlos Zarate and the NIMH on a Phase 2 clinical study of AV-101 in subjects with treatment-resistant MDD.
 Pursuant to the CRADA, this study will be conducted at the NIMH by Dr. Zarate and fully-funded by the NIH.
 The primary objective of the NIH-sponsored Phase 2 study will be to evaluate the ability of AV-101 to improve overall depressive symptomatology in subjects with MDD, specifically whether subjects with MDD have a greater and more rapid decrease in depressive symptoms when treated with AV-101 than with placebo.
 We currently anticipate commencement of the study in the second half of 2015.

-AV-101 Nonclinical Studies in Chronic Neuropathic Pain, Epilepsy, Parkinson's disease and Huntington's disease
+AV-101 Nonclinical Studies in Chronic Neuropathic Pain, Epilepsy, and Parkinson's and Huntington's diseases